 The advisory system at McCormick Theological Seminary is designed as a joint appraisal process, integrating reflection on academic studies, field studies, vocational interests, personal growth, and spiritual formation of students in the masters programs.
 With faculty guidance, students plan their work at the Seminary and prepare for lifelong learning and self-assessment in their particular vocation.
-Students at the Seminary are adult learners who are able to be self-directed, involved, and take responsibility for their own learning.
+Students at the Seminary are adult learners who are self-directed, involved, and take responsibility for their own learning.
 Accordingly, the advisory system is designed to maximize student initiative and facilitate personal and professional development.
 The advisory system begins when a student enters the Seminary.
-New students are required to attend orientation in order to participate in the assessment and planning activities for the first year of study as well as have initial meetings with their advisors.
-Input for the initial interview will include:
+New students are required to attend orientation in order to participate in the assessment and planning activities for the first year of study as well as to have initial meetings with their advisors.
+The initial meeting will include:

 - Assessment of previous experiences, including style of learning, strengths, styles of leading and relating to others, and educational achievement